kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202108 answers.md

 What does this code print when main is executed?
 Please explain why.
 The methods that are marked as virtual can be overridden, the  methods not marked as virtual cannot.

+Virtual methods mean that when using the method, we use the **dynamic lookup** for finding the function, instead of the static lookup.
+I.e here b also has the base type `Base` but the virtual method uses the **dynamic lookup**.
+We could make it print both of the methods in `Derived` if we make a new `c` by `Derived c = new Derived()` which only has the methods for Derived
 # 2
 ## Describe what an activation record is.
 #activation_record an activation record is used when calling a procedure/function, to store the values necessary for giving the control back to the caller, and also holds information for the variables needed.
 It holds a pointer to the previous activation record, which is where to return control to, actual parameters for the function, local variables/temporary variables and intermediate results in the function, where to store the result of the function, and a static chain pointer for where to look if using static scope.